TagesWoche/jagdwoche/README.md

-# 72 Hours Basel
+# Jagdwoche

-This project is a City Guide for Basel created by TagesWoche.
+Marketing project for TagesWoche.
 It uses angular and leaflet.

 ## Get the project